 Clients that are referred to the Head Start and Early Head Start programs are also able to participate in the Fatherhood initiative.
 The mission of this program is to improve the well-being of children by increasing the proportion of children growing up with involved, responsible, and committed fathers.
 Equipping and educating fathers provides an avenue to work on an issue that is at the core of becoming a successful and healthy family.
+Fatherhood or familial counseling is available and encouraged for families in the Domestic Violence system.

 If a child is enrolled in the Home Based Head Start/Early Head Start program they receive weekly visits from a teacher that is able to make referrals as needed.
-Through the Cooperative Extension service and other community outreach services in our counties, information is available about 1) how to make your food stamps and cash last longer 2) how to plan ahead for smart shopping 3) how to make terrific meals and snacks for less money and 4) how to practice your new skills at home 5) how to garden 6) how to freeze and can.
+Through the Cooperative Extension service and other community outreach services in our counties, information is available about 1) how to make your SNAP benefits and cash last longer 2) how to plan ahead for smart shopping 3) how to make terrific meals and snacks for less money and 4) how to practice your new skills at home 5) how to garden 6) how to freeze and can.
 These programs and others like them help parents raise their self-confidence and improve their ability to make healthy decisions.
 All these components collectively strengthen and encourage effective parenting and strengthen families.

-7. Describe activities that your agency has undertaken or plans to undertake, on an emergency basis, for the provision of such supplies and services, nutritious foods and related services, as may be necessary to counteract conditions of starvation and malnutrition among low-income individuals.
+i.
+Describe activities that your agency has undertaken or plans to undertake, on an emergency basis, for the provision of such supplies and services, nutritious foods and related services, as may be necessary to counteract conditions of starvation and malnutrition among low-income individuals.

 We work with the following local partners to meet the increasing needs for basic or supplemental food.
 The communities we serve are well aware of food needs and these needs are addressed through the vigilant efforts of the following agencies and partners: Meals on Wheels, WCCA's Home Delivered Meals, congregate meal programs, WCCA's Liquid Nutrition, Interfaith Assistance Ministry, local church pantries, Anchor Baptist Ministries, Salvation Army, Commodity Food, Food Stamps, Second Harvest, Manna Food Bank deliveries and Back Pack Buddies, Head Start/Early Head Start, subsidized school lunch program, Hunger Coalition, Garden program, Bread of Life Soup Kitchen, The Storehouse, Henderson County Rescue Mission, Thermal Belt Outreach and local shelters who serve hot meals to the public daily.
 All these programs work together to fill the need.
+We also share information about other sites that offer free meals including the recently expanded program at the Rescue Mission in Henderson County.